intel/nauta/docs/user-guide/actions/launch.md

 ### Synopsis

-Launches the Nauta web user interface with credentials.
+The `webui` subcommand launches the Nauta web user interface with credentials.

+**Note:** If you are using CLI through remote access, you will need to setup an X server for tunneling over SSH with port forwarding or use SSH Proxy command tunneling.
+After establishing a tunnel from the gateway to your local machine, you can use the URL provided by this command.

 ### Syntax